 Who Is Eligible for a Gastric Balloon Procedure?

-Not all patients are candidates for the weight loss balloon procedure.
+Among the many choices of procedures for weight loss, not all patients are candidates for the weight loss balloon procedure.
 A full evaluation is needed to determine if a patient is eligible.

 Ideal candidates include patients who: